almazyadn/DiamondPricePrediction/README.md

 ## 💡 Key Results & Methodology
 1. **Data Preprocessing:** Handled categorical variables using encoding and scaled numerical features to optimize model performance.
-2. **Modeling:** (Add a 1-sentence summary of the best model you used, e.g., "Trained and evaluated multiple regression models, with Random Forest achieving the highest R2 score.")
+2. **Exploratory Data Analysis (EDA):** Visualized feature distributions and correlation matrices to identify relationships between the "Four Cs" and the price.
+3. **Modeling:** Trained and evaluated multiple regression models to predict prices with high accuracy, optimizing hyperparameters for the best-performing algorithm.
-3. **Conclusion:** Identified Carat and Dimensions as the most significant predictors of a diamond's market price.
+4. **Conclusion:** Identified Carat and dimensional measurements as the most significant predictors of a diamond's market price.

 ---
 *Group Members: Najla Almazyad, Jood Alkhrashi, Sara Aloqiel, Nouf Almansour*